-Type 3 neovascularization (retinal angiomatous proliferation): 'Rap', a type of wet Age Related Macular Degeneration (ARMD)
+Type 3 CNV (retinal angiomatous proliferation): 'Rap', a type of wet Age Related Macular Degeneration (ARMD)

 A RAP (retinal angiomatous proliferation) is a type of wet ARMD.
 It does not respond as well to antiVEGF treatment as the other types.